 Our audit was conducted for the purpose of forming an opinion on the statutory basis financial statements taken as a whole.
-The accompanying Reinsurance Summary Supplemental Filing for General Interrogatory 9, Supplemental Investment Risks Interrogatories and Summary Investment Schedule of the Association as of December 31, 2020 are presented for purposes of additional analysis and are not a required part of the 2020 statutory basis financial statements but are supplementary information required by the North Carolina Department of Insurance.
-Such information is the responsibility of management and was derived from, and relates directly to, the underlying accounting and other records used to prepare the statutory basis financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the statutory basis financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the statutory basis financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated in all material respects in relation to the statutory basis financial statements as a whole.
+The accompanying reinsurance summary supplemental filing for general interrogatory 9, supplemental investment risks interrogatories and summary investment schedule of the Association as of December 31, 2023, are presented for purposes of additional analysis and are not a required part of the financial statements but are supplementary information required by the North Carolina Department of Insurance.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with GAAS.
+In our opinion, such schedules are fairly stated in all material respects in relation to the financial statements as a whole.

 A handwritten signature in black ink that reads "Johnson Lambert LLP".
-The signature is fluid and cursive, with "Johnson" and "Lambert" connected by a single stroke, and "LLP" written in a smaller, more formal script to the right.
+The signature is fluid and cursive, with "Johnson" and "Lambert" connected by a single stroke, and "LLP" in a smaller, more formal script to the right.

-Raleigh, North Carolina March 19, 2021
+Raleigh, North Carolina